andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/getting-started-with-nspersistentcloudkitcontainer.md

   - images/social-assets/Twitter - Getting Started With NSPersistentCloudKitContainer.png
   - images/social-assets/Facebook - Getting Started With NSPersistentCloudKitContainer.png
 toc: true
-introtext: "What is it like to sync data from Core Cata to iCloud using Apple's new NSPersistentCloudKitContainer?
+introtext: "What is it like to sync data from Core Data to iCloud using Apple's new NSPersistentCloudKitContainer?
 Here I provide an example project and walkthrough for saving and syncing a single Core Data Entity with CloudKit using this new class."
 disppsdatabadge: true
 ---